NATALIA

 Where and when are they?

-The schedule for the first four days of classes is below.
+The schedule is below.
 Classes will be typically be taught near Columbus Circle or on the Upper West Side.

 Who teaches Minis?